54k/chargestation/README.md

-### Coding Challenge
+## Coding Challenge

 The goal of the challenge is to create a very simple Spring Boot application for managing charge points used to charge electric vehicles.

-Requirement.md contains detailed explanation of the goals and behavior of application.
+File **requirements.md** contains detailed explanation of the goals and behavior of application.

+## Getting application up and running

 To run application in the host environment, use command: